miguelemosreverte/haskell-smallpt/README.md

 ===

 > Haskell implementation for "smallpt" (small path tracing).
 The code is written for read clarity, so it is a little longer than the original C version.
+>This version of the Haskell implementation for "smallpt" brings support of object files to the table, as seen in the picture, where the Standford  bunny has been rendered correctly.

 ## Usage